China–Russia relations: Currency

-On 23 November 2010, at a meeting of Russian Prime Minister Vladimir Putin and the Chinese Premier Wen Jiabao, it was announced that Russia and China have decided to use their own national currencies for bilateral trade, instead of the U.S. dollar.
+On 23 November 2010, at a meeting between Russian Prime Minister Vladimir Putin and the Chinese Premier Wen Jiabao, it was announced that Russia and China have decided to use their own national currencies for bilateral trade, instead of the U.S. dollar.
 The trading of the Chinese yuan against the Russian ruble started in the Chinese interbank market, while the yuan's trading against the ruble started on the Russian foreign exchange market in December 2010.
 In 2014, Beijing and Moscow signed a 150 billion yuan central bank liquidity swap line agreement to avoid and counter American sanctions.

 Russia's dependence on the Chinese yuan increased heavily after its invasion of Ukraine in 2022.
 The share of Russian exports paid in yuan rose to 16% by December 2022, compared to 0.4% before the invasion, while share of imports paid in yuan increased to 23%, up from 4% before.
 Yuan's share of stock market trading in Russia increased from 3% to 33% Nearly 50 financial institutions were offering yuan saving accounts by 2023, and households were holding around $6 billion worth of yuan in Russian banks by the end of 2022.
 By the end of 2023, more than 90% of the trade between China and Russia was done with either the yuan or the ruble.
-Furthermore, Russia has been using Chinese yuan for more than 25% of its international trade with other countries than China.
+Furthermore, Russia has been using Chinese yuan for more than 25% of its international trade with countries other than China.
 According to the Russian Central Bank, the Chinese yuan was in June 2024 used to settle more than a third of all Russian exports, up from 0.4% before the full-scale invasion.

 In June 2024 the Bank of China had halted payments to sanctioned Russian banks because it felt compelled by current events and did not want to risk secondary sanctions.
 By August 2024, Russian transactions with Chinese banks (especially smaller ones) were largely closed.
 Due to strict secondary sanctions, Russia could not exchange money with China.
 As many as 98% of Chinese banks rejected direct yuan payments from Russia.